cristianlepore/Self-Sovereign-Identity/README.md

 ##### 1.2.1 Methodology

-A systematic review provides a coarse-grained overview of the research field through several steps as follows.[^lepore][^badzek][^cushman]
+A systematic review offers a structured, comprehensive overview of a research field through the following steps.[^lepore][^badzek][^cushman]

-*1. Defining research questions.* We produced research questions *RQ1* as outlined in the [introduction](#a-model-to-assess-digital-identity-solutions).
-From keywording *RQ1* (which is the objective of this [Section 1](#1-self-sovereign-identity)), we provided the following search strings.
+*1. Defining research questions.* We formulated research question RQ1, as introduced in the [introduction](#a-model-to-assess-digital-identity-solutions).
+To address *RQ1* (the focus of [Section 1](#1-self-sovereign-identity)), we generated the following search strings based on relevant keywords:

 - *SSI AND principles*
 - *Self-Sovereign Identity AND properties*
 - *SSI AND definition*

-We shuffled keywords for better output and corrected strings to avoid wildcards (e.g., SSI and Self-Sovereign Identity).[^lepore]
+Keywords were refined to optimize search results, and wildcards were avoided for clarity (e.g., "SSI" and "Self-Sovereign Identity").[^lepore]

-*2. Searching.* We used search strings to hit articles with relevant keywords in titles and abstracts from ACM, ArXiv, and IEEE Xplore, Scopus, and meta-search engines of academic sources like Google Scholar.
-That yielded 250 results.
+*2. Searching.* The search strings were used to identify articles containing relevant keywords in titles and abstracts across multiple academic databases, including ACM, ArXiv, IEEE Xplore, Scopus, and meta-search engines like Google Scholar.
+This yielded 250 initial results.

-*3. Screening.* We screened abstracts and conclusions to filter out non-pertinent results through inclusion/exclusion criteria based on the subject matter of interest (SSI), publication year, originality of the work, and proofs-of-concept.
-We also excluded duplicate results, collecting 47 articles subject to full review.
-This were articles dealing with principles for SSI only.
-Considering that this is an eary topic, 47 articles cover a large amount of the existing literature from 2016 to 2024.
+*3. Screening.* Abstracts and conclusions were screened to exclude irrelevant results based on inclusion/exclusion criteria such as subject relevance (SSI), publication year, originality, and proofs-of-concept.
+Duplicate results were removed, resulting in 47 articles selected for full review.
+These articles specifically addressed SSI principles.
+Despite being an emerging topic, the selection represents a significant portion of the literature from 2016 to 2024.

-*4. Classification.* We read the articles and pencilled out information of properties and their definitions according to the author.
-We obtained 18 papers for a total of 51 properties of SSI.
+*4. Classification.* The selected articles were analyzed to extract properties and their definitions as presented by the authors.
+This process identified 18 papers containing a total of 51 distinct properties of SSI.

-*5. Data extraction.* Out of the 51 properties, some had similar meanings but different names in different papers.
-Properties with the same naming and similar definition were combined.
-We then used heuristics to select a subset of properties that were relevant for the majority of papers, e.g., only properties cited in at least >30% of the papers have been included to become final candidates.
+*5. Data extraction.* Among the 51 properties, many shared similar meanings but were labeled differently across papers.
+Properties with identical names and definitions were grouped, while heuristics were applied to identify the most commonly cited properties.
+Only those referenced in at least 30% of the papers were retained as final candidates.

-*6. Refining.* The resulting properties have been clustered using their labels through a clustering algorithm (e.g., K-Means).
+*6. Refining.* The identified properties were clustered based on their labels using a clustering algorithm, such as K-Means, to group related concepts systematically.

-*7. Eliminating, and adding properties.* To verify our decisions and finalize the list of properties (used in the questionnaire), interviews with experts were conducted, where the reasoning behind our decisions was discussed.
+*7. Eliminating and finalizing properties.* To validate the selection process and finalize the list of properties (used in the questionnaire), expert interviews were conducted.
+These discussions reviewed and justified the inclusion or exclusion of specific properties.

-*8. Designing* the final list and definitions for each property separately.
+*8. Designing.* The final step involved creating a definitive list of properties, accompanied by precise definitions for each.

 ##### 1.2.2 Results

+[Table 1](#table-1) shows the results of the analysis, including the similarities and differences in naming between defined sets of properties.
+Each Table row represents one property according to the similarity of the collected definitions, while differences in naming can be observed between different authors.

+<a id="table-1"></a>
 <!DOCTYPE html>
 <html lang="en">
 <head>